 MIT researchers have devised an innovative method to enhance the efficiency of processing and delivering hydrophobic drugs, which often pose challenges due to their poor solubility in water.
 Published in the journal Advanced Healthcare Materials, the approach involves initially processing drugs in a liquid solution instead of a solid form.
 This streamlining process aims to improve the bioavailability of hydrophobic drugs, addressing a significant hurdle in their oral administration.
-As up to 90% of pharmaceutical candidates fall into this category, the impact on could be substantial.
+As up to 90% of pharmaceutical candidates fall into this category, the impact on drug development could be substantial.

 The current drug processing pathway involves a series of sequential steps.
 The MIT team, led by Professor Patrick Doyle and graduate student Lucas Attia, proposes a more efficient approach by combining these steps and leveraging insights from soft matter and self-assembly processes.
-Hydrogels, sponge-like gel materials capable of retaining water and holding in place, play a crucial role in the new process.
-This approach contrasts with conventional methods that mechanically grind crystals to improve solubility, a time-consuming and costly process with limited control over size distribution.
+Hydrogels, sponge-like gel materials capable of retaining water and holding molecules in place, play a crucial role in the new process.
+This approach contrasts with conventional methods that mechanically grind crystals to improve solubility, a time-consuming and costly process with limited control over particle size distribution.

-In the novel process, the drug is dissolved in a carrier solution, forming nanodroplets dispersed in a solution (nanoemulsion).
+In the novel process, the drug is dissolved in a carrier solution, forming nanodroplets dispersed in a polymer solution (nanoemulsion).
 This nanoemulsion is then transformed into a hydrogel through a syringe, maintaining the nanodroplets in place as the carrier evaporates.
 The result is uniform drug nanocrystals with precise control over their size.
 The hydrogel acts as a safeguard against the merging of droplets, preventing irregularities in particle size.

 The process yields a dual-component structure: a core containing active molecules surrounded by a hydrogel shell.
 This shell, made of hydrogel, enables control over the timing of drug release into the body.
 The researchers demonstrated precise control over drug release, both in terms of delay and rate.
 This capability is particularly valuable for drugs targeting specific regions of the digestive system, allowing for controlled release in the lower intestine or colon.